ttasterisco/ttasterisco.github.com/_posts/2013-10-14-is-it-possible-to-build-a-giant-tech-company-without-conflict.md

 ---
 layout: post
-title: Is it Possible to Build a Giant Technology Company Without War?
+title: Is it Possible to Build a Giant Technology Company Without Conflict?
 summary:
 ---